 Road Maintenance and Abandonment Plans (RMAPs) Protect Fish Habitat

-The results are nearly 3,300 miles of fish habitat has been opened by removing or replacing more than 5,100 stream blockages.
+The results are more than 3,800 miles of fish habitat has been opened by removing or replacing nearly 5,600 stream blockages.
 All forest landowners are required to complete their road and culvert improvements by 2021.
-The investment made so far is $183 million, an important investment to the future of Washington's natural resources.
+The investment made so far is $200 million for private land alone, an important investment to the future of Washington's natural resources.
 To learn more go to Forests and Fish Law.

 Improved Road Maintenance and Construction Practices Focus on "Worst First"